Juliusppz/QSAR-Blood-Brain-Barrier/README.md

                             axis=1)
 ```

 Now the final test data is loaded in the same way as the training data and after training the model, their classes will be inferred.
-These could be the predictions for new molecules, one is interested in examining in the future.
+These could be the predictions for new molecules one is interested in examining in the future.
 ```
 with open('data/bbb_test.csv', newline='') as csvfile:
     moltest = csv.reader(csvfile, delimiter=',')